cuboulder-MSD/digColl_aerialPhotographsCO/README.md

 Items are held by the Jerry Crail Johnson Earth Sciences & Map Library at the University of Colorado Boulder.

 Please note that the metadata contained in this repository may not be the most up to date, but is updated on a continuing basis.

+## Versions
+Aerial_Photographs_of_Colorado_20260702.csv contains metadata for all counties in the collection added up to 2026-07-02 (including newly added Jackson County).